Lip Tie in Babies – Definition, Symptoms and Management

 A tongue tie, formally known as ankyloglossia, is a condition where the tissue connecting the tongue to the bottom of the mouth is too short or thick.
-This can restrict the mobility of the mouth and make it difficult for the baby to eat, as well as cause other problems as the baby grows older.
-Tongue ties are much more common than lip ties so they are often inspected for during your baby’s examinations.
+This can restrict the mobility of the mouth, make it difficult for the baby to eat, and cause other problems as the baby grows older.
+Tongue ties are much more common than lip ties, so they are often inspected during your baby’s examinations.

 What does a lip tie look like?

-Unfortunately, babies’ initial examinations do not typically include checking for lip ties, so what would generally be an easy diagnosis may not be identified until issues start to arise.
+Unfortunately, babies’ initial examinations do not typically include checking for this condition, so what would generally be an easy diagnosis may not be identified until issues arise.
 By that point, it’s common for mothers to have already given up on breastfeeding and opted for bottle feeding by way of pumping or baby formula due to these complications.

 - Painful latch